 Note: When changing the size of an image, make sure to lock the aspect ratio so that the image dimensions are not altered

-I now want to test out how this square fits inside one of my rectangles.
+I now want to test out how this square fits inside of one of my rectangles.
 Let's do this with the CEO box.
-So I'll drag the square by holding shift into the CEO box, move it up towards the top, and then I'll align center by selecting the two objects and clicking align center.
+So, I'll drag the square by holding Shift into the CEO box, move it up towards the top, and then I'll align center by selecting the two objects and clicking Align Center.

-Let's now check the dimensions of this square.
-So let's select the object, right click, and go to size and position.
+Let's now check the dimensions of the square, so let's select the object, right-click, and go to Size and Position.

-This tells us that the height and the width of the square is 4.12 centimeters.
+This tells us that the height and width of the square is 4.12 centimeters.
 All of our photographs will have to be adjusted to this size to fit inside our boxes.
-Let's now close this window, create a new slide, and then search our first image.
+Let's now close this window, create a new slide, and insert out first image.

 We can immediately see a problem with this image.
 It's in the shape of a rectangle, and we need a square.
 There are two ways to convert this image to a square.
-The first is to automatically adjust the dimensions of the current image and the second is to crop this image.
+The first is to automatically adjust the dimensions of the current image, and the second is to crop this image.
 Let's quickly try and adjust the dimensions for the image to fit in a square.
-To do this, right click on the mouse and go to size and position.
+To do this, right-click on the picture, and go to Size and Position.

 That was quite a complex process, so I'm going to repeat it again for another image.
-Let's go to insert, picture, and select another image.
+Let's go to Insert, Picture, and select another image, and we'll insert.